joeybright/json-decode-map-gen/README.md

 # json-decode-map-gen

-An package `elm-codegen` for generating custom `Json.Decode.map` functions beyond what the `elm/json` package provides.
+A utility for elm-codegen to generate custom `Json.Decode.map` functions beyond what the elm/json package provides.

 ## When to Use